 - being open and frank in any business dealings;

 - not being underhand in any business transaction; and

 - treating all work as if it was reported in the public domain.

-Professional behaviour requires that members act in a way which conforms to the relevant laws of the jurisdiction they are residing and/or performing business transactions in.
-It also requires them to pay regard to all regulations which may have a bearing on their actions.
-Adherence to the byelaws, specifically byelaw 24.8 which states that the following actions or inactions may result in disciplinary proceedings:
+Professional behaviour requires that members act in a way which conforms to the relevant laws of the jurisdiction in which they are residing and/or undertaking business transactions.
+It requires them also to pay regard to all regulations which may have a bearing on their actions and to adhere to the byelaws, specifically byelaw 24.8 which states that the following actions or inactions may result in disciplinary proceedings:

 - becoming bankrupt or insolvent;

 - being convicted of an offence which might bring discredit on the Institute or the profession;

 - failing to uphold the code of professional conduct and ethics;